wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 To create a new application browse to the **Applications** tab and click **Add Application**.

-{% img blog/build-understand-auth-node/okta-app-dashboard.png alt:"okta add application" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-app-dashboard.png alt:"Okta add application" width:"800" %}{: .center-image }

 Next, click the **Web** platform option (since this project is a web app).

-{% img blog/build-understand-auth-node/okta-create-app-platform.png alt:"okta create app web" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-create-app-platform.png alt:"Okta create app web" width:"800" %}{: .center-image }

 On the settings page, enter the following values: